Customer Service ROI: A Step-by-Step Comprehensive Guide for Success

 3. Test the defined measurements with new investments.
 Let’s take an example.
 A company invested in IrisAgent to boost its customer support processes.
-After implementation, the time to resolve support tickets went down from 8 - 9 hours with possible engineering escalations to 1 hour without escalations.
-This improved time to ticket resolution, which subsequently improved customer satisfaction scores, and leads to increased customer retention.
+After implementation, the time to resolve support tickets decreased from 8 - 9 hours with possible engineering escalations to 1 hour without escalations.
+This improved time-to-ticket resolution, subsequently improving customer satisfaction scores and increased customer retention.
 Simple!
-This doesn’t even factor in the new value created by reallocating treasured engineering time to other important tasks.
+This doesn’t factor in the new value created by reallocating precious engineering time to other essential tasks.

-What are the business values of customer support?
+What are the business values of efficient customer support?

-Increased Profits: Previously, customer support may have been seen as a cost center.
-However, companies actually stand to increase their profits through customer support channels and interaction.
-Revenue can come from increased sales via referrals, low customer churn, and customer upgrades or cross-sells.
-Providing excellent customer support not only helps to improve customers’ experience with the company’s products but increases the likelihood of them wanting to buy more products or renew their subscriptions.
+Increased Profits: Previously, customer support may have been considered a cost center.
+However, companies stand to increase their profits through customer support channels and interaction.
+Revenue can come from increased referral sales, low customer churn, and customer upgrades or cross-sells.
+Providing excellent customer support not only helps improve customers’ experience with the company’s products but also increases the likelihood of them wanting to buy more products or renew their subscriptions.
 They may even be open to paying more for the privilege!

-Saves time and resources: As investments in technology enable increases in employee productivity, support agents will be able to resolve more support tickets, more quickly -- and even proactively resolve issues before they are known!
+Saves time and resources: As investments in technology increase employee productivity, support agents will be able to resolve more support tickets more quickly -- and even proactively resolve issues before they are known!
 Reducing the time to resolve tickets also eliminates the need to hire more support agents.
 By investing in effective technologies, support teams can also improve their processes and workflows with automation.
-They can easily identify redundant processes and eliminate them.
+They can quickly identify redundant processes and eliminate them.
 For example, IrisAgent’s automated tagging feature removes the need for manual categorization and tagging.